narengan/cis/getting-started.md

 ![overview screen image](images/overview-screen-configuration-summary.png)

+**Step 5.** Using the Overview screen

+Using the Overview screen, you can see the status of all your selections and you can change some of the settings directly from the Overview areas.

 ## Configuring and managing your DNS

 **Step 6.** Go to your DNS page and add a record (most likely an A record).
 Type in the information about your DNS record and then click `Add record` to implement your changes.